 Here are some of the main features included on the Shopify platform:

-Payments: With Shopify, you can accept payments directly without the need of any payment gateways, this will save you money on transaction fees.
+Payments: With Shopify, you can accept payments directly without the need for any payment gateways, this will save you money on transaction fees.
 If you decide to use third-party payment gateways Shopify integrates with more than 70 from around the world.

 Taxes: When your store is created Shopify sets up the tax rates for your country.
 If you are shipping products to other countries you will need to set up the taxes yourself.

 Set up shipping rates: You can create rates manually or depending on the plan you have chosen, real-time rates can be calculated automatically by services like UPS or FedEx.
 You can give your customers a choice of shipping depending on speed and costs.
 If you are based in the US you can purchase shipping labels, giving reduced rates with USPS and saving time at the post office.

 Blog: Besides having products in your store, it’s important to build a relationship with your customers.
 This can be done by blogging and providing your visitors with useful information, tutorials, reviews, and helping them solve problems.
 Shopify provides blogging software that gives you an integrated blog on your store.
 Your blog posts are also the chance to obtain social shares and good positions in the search engines to obtain more traffic.

 Analytics or reports: Shopify provides you with reports on your business’s activity.